HuntDownProject/KoodousFinder/README.md

 A simple tool to allows users to search for and analyze android apps for potential security threats and vulnerabilities

 # Account and API Key
-Create a Koodus account and get your api key https://koodous.com/settings/developers
+Create a Koodous account and get your api key https://koodous.com/settings/developers

 # Arguments